-Dogs can also help wake sleepy patients on public transportDecember 13th, 2012 in Health /
+Dogs can also help wake sleepy patients on public transportDecember 13, 2012 in Medicine & Health / Health

 Researchers in Belgium also show how dogs can help patients with severe sleep problems.